 Truck drivers often work long hours and travel considerable distances during their shifts.
 However, federal law mandates that employees in this industry take regular breaks to avoid driving while fatigued.
 Whether someone is operating a fully loaded semi-truck or a small passenger car, driving while tired is dangerous.

 If a trucker fails to take his or her required breaks and causes a severe accident, you have the right to file a personal injury claim for your injuries.
 The team at Berry Law has experience handling lawsuits for fatigued truck driver accidents in Omaha.
-Contact Berry Law today to speak with a tractor-trailer accident attorney and begin working on your claim.
+Contact Berry Law today to speak with a Omaha Truck Accident Lawyer and begin working on your claim.

 Regulations for Truckers’ Working Hours and Breaks in Omaha